devjetsoftware/docinsight-support/releases/v6.0/README.md

 Tailored for individual use, this license is intended for those who purchase it with their own funds and should not be financed by companies in any form.

-Customers with active Documentation Insight subscriptions since September 1, 2023, are eligible for a free six-month extension.
-Additionally, existing Documentation Insight customers can switch their subscriptions to a DocInsight subscription at the standard renewal price before June 10, 2024.
 For more details, please refer to our separate announcement.